 The main difference between the plans is that with StartUp you can only host 1 website.
-GrowBig comes with more server resources (= faster loading website), you also get priority support, 30 daily backups (instead of just 1 with StartUp) and dynamic caching (instead of just static caching with StartUp).
+GrowBig comes with more server resources (= faster loading website), you also receive priority support, 30 daily backups (instead of just 1 with StartUp) and dynamic caching (instead of just static caching with StartUp).

 The GoGeek plan comes with 4 times more server resources and you can create a staging site.
 You also get premium website backup and restore services, as well as free PCI compliance.

-SiteGround's StartUp, GrowBig and GoGeek plans are all reasonably priced, but the more expensive plans include more server resources.
+SiteGround's StartUp, GrowBig, and GoGeek plans are all reasonably priced, but the more expensive plans include more server resources.

-SiteGround StartUp vs. GrowBig Review
+SiteGround StartUp vs GrowBig Review

 All of SiteGround's hosting plans are reasonably priced, but the StartUp plan is the cheapest plan offered.
 This is the entry-level plan and it comes with the least resources and features.
-The StartUp plan is I think best suitable for those who need to have only one website, such as a personal or small business website or blog.
+The StartUp package is I think best suitable for those who need to have only one website, such as a personal or small business website or blog.

-One key difference between the StartUp and GrowBig plan is that with the former plan you are only allowed to host one website (with the GrowBig plan you can host unlimited websites).
-If you intend to run multiple websites on your one hosting account the StartUp plan should be a no-no.
+One key difference between the StartUp and GrowBig plan is that with the former plan you are only allowed to host one website (with the GrowBig package you can host unlimited websites).
+If you intend to run multiple websites hosted on your one hosting account the StartUp plan should be a no-no.

-In contrast, the GrowBig plan is better suited for small business owners and bloggers using WordPress because you get 2x more server resources and a lot more features compared to the StartUp plan.
+In contrast, the GrowBig plan is better suited for small business website owners and bloggers using WordPress because you get 2x more server resources and a lot more advanced features compared to the StartUp plan.

 GrowBig lets you host multiple websites, use the Supercacher static, dynamic and memcache caching technology (StartUp only offers static), and you get a free wildcard SSL certificate.
 Another feature the StartUp plan lacks is backup and restore functionality.
 The GrowBig plan comes with basic backup and restore services.

 Another key difference is that with the StartUp plan you only get standard support, compared to GrowBig's premium support.
-So if you think you will need a bit of hand-holding from their friendly, fast and knowledgeable support team, then you should opt for the GrowBig plan.
+So if you think you will need a bit of hand-holding from their friendly, fast and knowledgeable support team, then you should opt for the GrowBig package.

-You should consider choosing the GrowBig plan if:
+You should consider choosing GrowBig if:

 - You want to host more than just one website on your hosting account